 So now who even is this Emi and what does she have to tell us about motors?

 EMI stands for Electromagnetic Interference.
 It’s a blend between electronic and magnetic fields, both being perpendicular from each other and to their direction of propagation.

 E is the direction of electric field, B is the direction of magnetic field, and C is the direction of their propagation.
 Here λ is the period and I won’t talk about it.

 To simplify, we can say it’s a radiation of energy through the air around the motor.
 It’s caused by the electricity running through winding, and also through commutators, brushes, terminals and wires.

-These kinds of interference are not really welcomed, if not totally unwanted.
-They can highly affect electronic circuits so that it would go as far as stop working.
+This kind of interference is not really welcomed, if not totally unwanted.
+It can highly affect electronic circuits so that it would go as far as stop working.
 Fortunately, electromagnetic shields can be applied to reduce their propagation.

-Note: Communication buses used to send signal—eg. I2C — can be really sensible to interference.
-However, some of them provide differential pair, which is basically the same signal transiting on two wires of same length, one signal being opposed from the other one.
+Note: Communication buses used to send signal—eg. I2C — can be really sensitive to interference.
+However, some of them provide a differential pair, which is basically the same signal transiting on two very close wires of the same length, one signal being opposed from the other one.
 The electromagnetic interference being the same on both wires, the difference of signal at reception allows to get a clean signal.
 This is why the bus associated called Robus (from Luos Robotics) uses a differential pair.

 Bonus: Noise, vibrations, light, and other stuff